openpatch/hyperbook/website/book/hosting/glpages.md

 # Deploy on GitLab Pages

 :::alert{warn}
-Remember to add a basePath to your [configuration](/configuration/book), when deploying to GitHub pages.
+Remember to add a basePath to your [configuration](/configuration/book), when deploying to GitLab pages.
 :::

 ```yml